 We are now operating with a debit system.
 Parents can pre-pay into their student's lunch account.
-Each day as the student goes through the lunch line, his / her ID card will be scanned and the amount will be deducted from his/her account.
+Each day as the student goes through the lunch line, his/her ID card will be scanned and the amount will be deducted from their account.
 Paying in cash daily is still an option.
-Students using their debit card will be allowed to charge to a negative amount of up to \$5.
-After that point, they will be required to pay cash or deposit monies into their account.
-Food Service recommends that parents send, by mail or with the student, a check or money order in the amount desired made out to Grand Ledge Public Schools Food Service.
-If you have questions regarding your student's account or wish to complete a free or reduced lunch application, please contact the Food Service office at (517) 925-5733.
+If a student forgets his/her lunch money or is unable to pay, they will be able to charge the lunch to their account.
+A student may only charge three meals.
+Full payment is expected on the next day.
+If payment is not received after charging three meals, your child will no longer be able to charge the hot lunch.
+If a student has a negative balance, the school will provide a meal when the student is using money to pay for the current day's menu.
+The parent or guardian of the child will be responsible for keeping track of the account balance.
+No notices will be sent home at the secondary level.
+Food Service recommends that parents send by mail or with the student a check or money order made out to Grand Ledge Public Schools Food Service for deposit in the student's account.
+If you have questions regarding your student's account or wish to complete a free or reduced lunch application, please call the Food Service office at (517) 925-5733.
+A printout of the student's account history will be provided if requested by the parent.